* This is the Consumer Version. *

 If women with lupus were taking hydroxychloroquine before they became pregnant, they may take it throughout pregnancy.
 If flare-ups occur, women may need to take a low dose of prednisone (a corticosteroid) by mouth, another corticosteroid such as methylprednisolone, or a drug that suppresses the immune system (immunosuppressant) such as azathioprine.

-This disorder, which causes muscle weakness, does not usually cause serious or permanent complications during pregnancy.
-However, women may need to take higher doses of drugs (such as neostigmine) used to treat the disorder or may need to take corticosteroids or drugs that suppress the immune system (immunosuppressants).
+Myasthenia gravis, which causes muscle weakness, does not usually cause serious or permanent complications during pregnancy.
+However, women may need to take higher doses of the drugs (such as neostigmine) used to treat the disorder or may need to take corticosteroids or immunosuppressants.

 Some drugs that are commonly used during pregnancy, such as magnesium and oxytocin, can make the weakness caused by myasthenia gravis worse.
 So women who have myasthenia gravis must make sure their doctors know they have it.
 Very rarely during labor, women who have myasthenia gravis need help with breathing (assisted ventilation).